Raajprajapati/vibeconn/README.md

 or use  ``` nodemon index.js ``` if nodemon module is installed.

-6. Move to the client folder and run the front end part of website using the below command.
+6. Move to the client folder and run the front-end part of website using the below command.

 ``` npm run dev ```

 7. Open the browser and goto http://localhost:5173/ to test the website.